-The BAM methodology derives from the adjustment of different indicators aimed to compare the world’s leading universities, architecture schools and selected Master’s degree programs of the BAM Ranking 2020.
+The BAM methodology derives from the adjustment of different indicators aimed to compare the world’s leading universities, architecture schools and selected Master’s degree programs of the BAM Ranking 2021.
 Thanks to the BAM methodology, we are able to establish criteria to objectively compare study plans which, despite being different, are all focused on the academic development of better architects.

-Our methodology consists on a list of indicators and sub-indicators that are focused on the quality of the study program, the facilities available for students, the competence of their faculty, and the internationally of their students, among other essential variables for a program to be considered as prestigious are taken into account.
+Our methodology consists of a list of indicators and sub-indicators that are focused on the quality of the study program, the facilities available for students, the competence of their faculty, and the internationally of their students, among other essential variables for a program to be considered as prestigious are taken into account.

-The Expert Committee have had the task of developing the list of 11 educational-performance indicators and 41 sub-indicators during all the phases of the BAM Ranking 2020 study.
+The Expert Committee have had the task of developing the list of 11 educational-performance indicators and 42 sub-indicators during all the phases of the BAM Ranking 2021 study.
 These indicators are yearly updated in order to keep them aligned with contemporary issues related to the architectural academy.

 The Master’s programs offices are asked to provide all the necessary information to be evaluated through the BAM Methodology.
 Once the staff of the programs sends the requested information, each program is evaluated and obtains a final score, which determines the order of the ranking.

-In addition, the history and prestige of the School of Architecture that holds the Master’s Program are valued in a positive way.
+In addition, the history and prestige of the School of Architecture that holds the master’s program are valued in a positive way.

-Relevance: 7,3 / 100
+Relevance: 6,7 / 100

-Relevance: 7,5 / 100
+Relevance: 9,6 / 100

-Relevance: 4,6 / 100
+Relevance: 7,4 / 100

-Optimum quality means generating the best benefits available to the whole student corps once the course has finished, promoting a successful development of their professional career.
+Optimum quality means generating the best benefits available to the whole student body once the course has finished, promoting a successful development of their professional career.
 This issue is tested through the balanced relation between theory and practice, aiming to cover the different areas of knowledge in an integral and substantial way.

-To score the most, the Master’s programs must prove having a balanced educational system between theoretical lessons and practical workshops.
+To score the most, the Master’s programs must prove to have a balanced educational system between theoretical lessons and practical workshops.
 The specialization of programs in terms of lessons (subjects/courses) is also tested, and we aim to recognize as positive a balanced specialization rate.
 The most valued programs here will be the most balanced in terms of Theory vs Practice and Specialization rates.

-The flexibility for students to select their subjects during the master’s program is also considered as positive, and extra points are achieved if the program organizes free/open lectures for students that are not necessarily inscribed in the course.
+The flexibility for students to select their subjects during the master’s program is also considered positive, and extra points are achieved if the program organizes free/open lectures for students that are not necessarily inscribed in the course.

-Relevance: 14,6 / 100
+Relevance: 17,8 / 100